RESOURCE LIBRARY

 Example: Miss Texas 2010 Ashley Melnick had Autism as her social initiative, but schools wouldn’t allow her to just come and speak on Autism.
 So she talked to students about her brother and shared how he was different, and gave examples of how we can accept differences in others.
 She was able to share about Autism, but in a manner that all students could see that even though her brother was different, he still had feelings and wanted to be accepted.

-Registration form is posted on the Candidate Portal (go to Portals tab and click on Candidate Portal - password: Texas2020).
+Registration form is posted on the Candidate Portal (go to Portals tab and click on Candidate Portal - password: the password you set up for yourself).

 Location: Renaissance Dallas Richardson Hotel